-Hospitals currently participating in either GWTG-S or GWTG-HF currently have expanded diabetes related registry elements and reporting.
+Hospitals currently participating in GWTG-S, GWTG-CAD or GWTG-HF currently have expanded diabetes related registry elements and reporting.
 Hospitals entering these data will be eligible for Target: Type 2 Diabetes Honor Roll recognition consideration.

 What criteria need to be met to be eligible for Target: Type 2 Diabetes Honor Roll?